dtarudji/SOA12cUpgrade/soacs200.md

 - Deploying the composite via Oracle Enterprise Manager Fusion Middleware Control (EM FMWC).

-The activities in this document aim to introduce you to key new features such as:
+The activities in this document aim to cover features such as:

-- Design Times in JDeveloper – SOA
+- SOA Design Times in JDeveloper – SOA

-- Lift and Shift SOA Composites to SOACS
+- Lift and Shift SOA Composites - SOACS on OCI Classic to OCI

 ## Validate Payment: SOA Composites